Template

 T& operator[](int i) { return arr[i]; }

-class can store arrays of different types, such asint
+Arrayclass can store arrays of different types, such asint,double, etc.

 Class Template Instantiation